Sleeping through the night.

 And, like any journey, getting there isn’t a dramatic Floo powder entrance, it’s a slow, gradual arrival.

-Then we get into Stage 2, a little deeper in, but not quite there yet.
-Then comes deep sleep in Stage 3 (or Stages 3 and 4, as it used to be called), where our brain waves do what the sleep professionals call “K Waves” – a brain wave that’s unique to deep sleep.
+Then we get into N2, a little deeper in, but not quite there yet.
+Then comes deep sleep in N3, where our brain waves do what the sleep professionals call “K Waves” - a brain wave that’s unique to deep sleep.

-At the end of our Stages 1-3 + REM, we’ve completed a sleep cycle – but wait!
+At the end of our N1-N3 + REM, we’ve completed a sleep cycle - but wait!
 There’s more!
-Oh, yes, there is most CERTAINLY more, because it’s when we get consolidated sleep – a cycle, and then another cycle and then another cycle – that we actually feel well-rested.
+Oh, yes, there is most CERTAINLY more, because it’s when we get consolidated sleep - a cycle, and then another cycle and then another cycle - that we actually feel well-rested.